Smith-Pad/osui/Subjects/README.txt

 |-----	subjects-top-bar.css
 		-----------------------------------------------------------
 		So this file allows the ability allows the ability add content to the top of the UX.
+For this one, this one is rarely used upon succession of the [indicator is-top] component